-7. Use the synopsis format that your intended reader prefers
+8. Use the synopsis format your intended reader prefers

 Fiction Writer’s Connection provides this format:

-- In the upper left hand corner, you should have the words ‘Synopsis of “[Title of your novel]”
+- In the upper left hand corner, writes ‘Synopsis of “[Title of your novel]”

 - This should be followed by a space and a description of your novel’s genre: ‘Genre: [Genre of your novel]’

 - This should be followed by ‘Word count: [Word count of your novel]

 - Finally, in the right-hand upper corner, you should put your name: ‘By: [Your pen name]’